pabloazurduy/notes/reinforcement_learning/cc221/cs221_search_1.md

 where $succ(s,a)$ its the next state $s'$ when taking action $a$ from node $s$.

-This is basically Dijkstra algorithm, start from end node and add the cost iteratively until you find the staring node.
+This is similar to Dijkstra algorithm, start from end node and add the cost iteratively until you find the staring node.
 We basically instead of estimate the cost of each possible action that ended up in the state $s$ after we estimate the cost of that node (or the "$FutureCost(s)$") we don't need to re-estimate that cost like in the trees algorithms, we just store the value that cost us form the node $s$ to get into the `final_state` and every time that I need to use that cost I have it stored somewhere.

 In the following code we implement a general view of a dynamic programming algorithm.